Antidepressant treatment tachyphylaxis: Characteristics

 ADT tachyphylaxis incorporates drug sensitivity as a potential causal factor for the decreased response.
 However, tolerance provides a more accurate explanation.
 While the exact cause of ADT tachyphylaxis in individual cases is unknown, drug tolerance is a more comprehensive model, as it includes mechanisms of pharmacodynamic tolerance, metabolic tolerance, and others.

 Common examples

-ADT tachyphylaxis specifically occurs in depressed patients using SSRIs and MAOIs.
+ADT tachyphylaxis specifically occurs in patients experiencing depression who are using SSRIs and Monoamine Oxidase Inhibitors (MAOIs).
 Currently, SSRIs are the preferred treatment for depression among clinicians, as MAOIs, despite being very effective, require a few dietary restrictions and some caution when taking with other medications due to the potential for interactions capable of inducing dangerous side effects.

 Treatment

 Following a declination or total extinction in response to a previously therapeutic dose of an antidepressant, the issue is clinically addressed as stemming from tolerance development.
 Several strategies are available, such as exploring drug options from a different drug class used to treat depression.
 The patient can also choose to switch to another SSRI (or MAOI, if applicable) while maintaining proportionate dose.
 If tolerance develops in a drug from the same class, the clinician may recommend a regular cycle consisting of all effective treatments within the SSRI or MAOI classes, in order to minimize transitional side effects while maximizing therapeutic efficacy.

 Other options include increasing dose of the same medication, or supplementation with another antidepressant.
 Dual reuptake inhibitors, such as serotonin–norepinephrine reuptake inhibitors and some tricyclic antidepressants, have been preliminarily found to have lower rates of tachyphylaxis.